- College Leadership

 Why are students and staff not a part of this process?

 The process for remodeling the Annex started in 2017 as a part of ACC's Five Year Master Plan.
 Students, faculty and staff were a part of workshops to define our plan.
 Over time, as we have awaited for funding, students, faculty and staff have changed so, this feels new to many.
 Please review the ACC Health Integration Renovation Program Plan for our starting timeline and process.
 Many faculty, staff, and advisory groups have been a part of the recent plans for the renovation that began in May 2022.
 The Annex Strategic working groups are made up of ACC faculty and staff experts who take into account our current and future students, our current and future needs, and how we will execute our plans with the least amount of disruption.
-As we get closer to the phase where finishes and furniture are to be determined, students and staff will be invited to participate in the decision process.
+Students and staff have been invited to participate in the various committees that meet to discuss decision processes.

 What is happening in the Fitness Center?